An Algorithmic Framework for Fairness Elicitation: Generalization

 If $\left\vert\Pi_{\hat{D},w,\gamma}(S \times S) - E_{S | \bar{S}}\left[\Pi_{\hat{D},w,\gamma}(S \times S)\right] \right\vert \le \frac{\epsilon}{4} + \frac{\epsilon'}{2}$ and $\left\vert\Pi_{\hat{D},w,\gamma}(S' \times S') - E_{S | \bar{S}}\left[\Pi_{\hat{D},w,\gamma}(S \times S)\right] \right\vert \le \frac{\epsilon}{4} + \frac{\epsilon'}{2}$, then $\left\vert\Pi_{\hat{D},w,\gamma}(S \times S) - \Pi_{\hat{D},w,\gamma}(S' \times S') \right\vert \le \frac{\epsilon}{2} + \epsilon'$.
 In other words,

 Therefore, by looking at the compliment probabilities, we have

 Here, we can't appeal to McDiarmid's because $S$ is sampled without replacement from $\bar{S}$.
-However, we use the stochastic covering property to show concentration for sampling without replacement \citep{pemantle2014concentration} (a similar technique was used by \cite{neel2018use})
+However, we can use the same technique that \cite{neel2018use} leveraged -- stochastic covering property can be used to show concentration for sampling without replacement \citep{pemantle2014concentration}.